 \section{Viscous Heintze--Karcher inequalities}

 In Theorem \ref{thm hk inq} below, we prove the Heintze--Karcher inequalities of Brendle \cite{brendle}, and address their equality cases, in the viscous setting of White \cite{whiteMC}.
 Starting from this result, in Theorem \ref{thm rigidity}, we extend Brendle's rigidity theorem to the distributional setting.
 Throughout the section, $n\ge 3$ and $(M,g)$ is a Riemannian manifold which satisfies at least ${\rm (H0)}$--${\rm (H3)}$.
-We consider $\Sigma\subset M$ such that: